gramineproject/gramine/Documentation/attestation.rst

 -----------------------

-The RA-TLS and Secret Provisioning interfaces described above work only with default Intel-provided attestation infrastructures (IAS for the EPID flows and Intel PCCS/PCS flows).
+The RA-TLS and Secret Provisioning interfaces described above work only with default Intel-provided attestation infrastructures (Intel PCCS/PCS for DCAP attestation flows).
 There are several other attestation infrastructures built by vendors other than Intel.
 For these cases, Gramine provides plugins to RA-TLS and Secret Provisioning, which currently can be found in the companion `contrib
 <https://github.com/gramineproject/contrib>`__ repository.